javascript-2020/https-quick/README.md

 <br>
 <br>

-when the quick function is called 'https-quick'<br>
+when the quick function is called https-quick<br>

 - adds onerror and onlistening functions
 - calls <code> server.listen </code>

-- it returns the server object for chaining
+- returns the server object for chaining

 <br>
 <br>